LendingClub Corporation (LC): History, Ownership, Mission, How It Works & Makes Money

 2007 Launched Peer-to-Peer Lending Platform Pioneered the concept of connecting borrowers and investors directly, bypassing traditional banks.

-2014 Initial Public Offering (IPO) Became the first peer-to-peer lender to go public, raising $870 million.
+2014 Initial Public Offering (IPO) Raised nearly $900 million, becoming the first P2P lender to go public and gaining significant market credibility.

 LendingClub Corporation (LC) Ownership Structure